Skip to main content

 1. Click Account > Tools > Attributes > Create Attribute.

-2. In Associated entity, select Customer session.
+2. In Entity, select Customer session.
 This means our customer session will store the attributes.

-5. Fill in all the other fields as required to enable the attribute in your Application.
+5. Fill in all the other fields as needed to enable the attribute in your Application.

 We can now set this custom attribute in API calls: